ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Language Server
 - Improved completions sorting within the expression of the `if` condition
-- Improved `Change variable type` code action
+- Improved the `Change variable type` code action

 #### Ballerina Shell